SEEuHer/CounterTools-SoG-Edition/README.md

-# CounterTools
+# CounterTools SoG Edition
-CounterTools is a modular JavaScript Bitcoin and Counterparty GUI Wallet.
+CounterTools SoG Edition is a special version of CounterTools.

+The logo and colors are inspired by SoG.
+The wallet balance view prioritizes BITCRYSTALS and SoG Cards.
+Cards are shown on hover.

+Work in progress.

 Download the zip file, extract the directory and open index.html.
 Follow instructions in the GUI.